AFS Programs for Filmmakers

 BritDoc, which maintains an extensive list of film funders and funding resources on their Film Resources site

-The best way to find paid employment in Texas is through the Texas Film Commission Production Hotline, which lists weekly updates for cast and crew calls.
+The best way to find paid employment in Texas is through the Texas Film Commission Production Hotline, which lists weekly cast and crew calls updates.
 Resumes are usually sent to the Production Coordinator of each film.
-Local websites, AustinActors.net and AustinFilmMeet.com also have listings for independent productions around town.

-Once your career picks up, you should definitely get listed in the Texas Production Manual, which is also managed by the Texas Film Commission.
-There are other production guides that you might look into as well, including the Austin Production Guide, managed by the Austin Film Commission, and a directory by the Texas Association of Motion Media Professionals.
-These are the “yellow pages” of the industry.
+Once your career picks up, you should get listed in the Texas Production Manual, also managed by the Texas Film Commission.
+There are other production guides that you might look into as well, including the Austin Directory Listing, managed by the Austin Film Commission.

 The nature of the entertainment industry is such that entry-level positions are usually unpaid.
 However, there are some great internship opportunities around town, some of which require school credit while others do not.